 One of the more beautiful hells, the "sea hell" features a pond of boiling, blue water.
-In its spacious gardens, there are a few secondary, orange colored hells and a large, clear water pond with lotus flowers whose large leaves are strong enough to carry small children.
+In its spacious gardens, there are a few smaller, orange colored hells and a clear water pond with lotus flowers whose large leaves are strong enough to carry small children.

 This hell is named after the mud bubbles, which emerge from boiling mud pools and look like the shaven heads of monks.
-Besides the mud pools, it features a foot bath with clear water.
-Adjacent to the hell is a public bath with multiple pools that costs an additional 600 yen.
+There is also a foot bath with clear water.
+Adjacent to the hell is a public bath with multiple pools that costs an additional 620 yen.

 True to its name, the "white pond hell" features a pond of hot, milky water.
 The pond is surrounded by a nice garden and a small, run-down aquarium that has seen better days.